-Dial 5555 from a Campus landline phone or contact Reception
+- Dial 5555 from a Campus landline phone

 The University has trained first aiders at each campus and they are your first point of contact in an emergency.
-Dial 5555 and someone will be sent to you.
+Dial 02079115000 ext 5555, or 5555 from a campus landline and someone will be sent to you.
 You can also page a nurse on this number.
 Note that our first aiders are volunteers and have their own jobs to do too, so please only request them if something happens to you while at the University.

 When off campus

 If the accident or emergency occurs outside the University then you should go to the Accident and Emergency Department or Minor Injuries Unit at your nearest hospital.

 Call 999 for an ambulance for emergencies such as loss of consciousness, severe chest pain, serious accidents or serious loss of blood.

 Call NHS 111 if you need urgent medical help or advice but it's not a life threatening situation.
 This is a new service from the NHS and you can find out more on the NHS 111 page.

 Find out where your nearest emergency medical facilities are and keep their details handy.

 Out of hours service